-Coronovirus (Covid 19) - Pandemic
+Coronavirus (Covid 19) - Pandemic

-The Accounts demonstrate the performance of the Authority as at 31st March 2020, just one week after the UK officially went into lockdown as a result of the Covid 19 pandemic and changed the way we deliver services.
-It is unknown, at this stage, what impact the pandemic will have on the assets and liabilities of the Authority and its ability to deliver against agreed strategy and plans.
+The Accounts demonstrate the performance of the Authority as at 31st March 2021, the period covers a full year of restrictions due to the Covid 19 pandemic, which has significantly impacted the way we deliver services.
+At this stage the pandemic has had a minimal impact on the assets and liabilities of the Authority but has reduced capacity to deliver against agreed strategy and plans.